“SciAccess has totally changed my life path.”

 “The efforts done in this conference to make everyone feel welcome were amazing.”

 “The SciAccess Conference is a great avenue to learn and share information about science accessibility.
-Anna Voelker’s impressive efforts along these lines has paved the way for increasing awareness about and inclusion of individuals who have a lot to contribute to science and accessibility.”
+Their impressive efforts along these lines have paved the way for increasing awareness about and inclusion of individuals who have a lot to contribute to science and accessibility.”

 “After I leave SciAccess, I feel so energized.
 SciAccess is like a vacation.
 I am so happy.”